Updated on: March 2024

 If you know, you’ll need it from time to time.
 A portable air conditioner is an excellent alternative.
 These may be kept in storage when not used and then used as needed to cool the air within the van.

 Some are pretty huge, taking up a lot of room, but smaller options are available.
 It’s unnecessary to have a large air conditioning unit to cool down a small space.
-The best portable air conditioner in this space is The Zero Breeze Mark II Portable Air Conditioner is a perfect choice.
+The best portable air conditioner in this space are The Zero Breeze Mark II Portable Air Conditioner and the EcoFlow Wave Portable Air Conditioner is a perfect choice.
 It’s tiny but just as good as a traditional air conditioner.

 Roof Air Conditioner